 For more information please contact the British Council Press Office on +44 (0) 207 389 4871.

-The UK was the third most popular destination country for Erasmus students to study, after Spain and France.
+for Erasmus students to study, after Spain and France.
 All the Nordic countries as well as the UK and Ireland were net importers of Erasmus students, with the UK hosting twice as many students as it sent abroad.
 The most popular destinations for UK students to visit were France, Spain, Germany, Italy and the Netherlands.

 Work placements in companies abroad have been supported through Erasmus since 2007 and are increasingly popular.
 In 2009/10, 35,000 students from across the EU (one in six of the total) chose this option.
 The UK ranked fourth for the number of students who went on a work placement in another country and was the second most popular destination for incoming Erasmus work placement students.